Case Study: Assisting Olympic Weightlifting With Motion Tracking

 Olympic weightlifters compete in two lifts, the snatch and the clean and jerk.
 In both lifts the lifter begins by pulling the weighted barbell from the floor to an overhead position.
 A study was done with an Olympic athlete using Polhemus technology.

-Wm A. Sands, Ph.D. - Head Sport Biomechanics and Engineering
+William A. Sands, Ph.D. - Head Sport Biomechanics and Engineering

 U.S. Olympic Committee - Sport Sciences

-Olympic weightlifters compete in two lifts, the snatch and the clean and jerk.
+Weightlifters compete in two lifts, the snatch and the clean and jerk.
 In both lifts the lifter begins by pulling the weighted barbell from the floor to an overhead position.
 The snatch lift is performed in one continuous movement while the clean and jerk has the athlete pull the bar to a shoulder position and then the athlete "jerks" or pushes the bar overhead to complete the lift.

 Jackie Berube is an elite weightlifter training at the Olympic Training Center in Colorado Springs.
-Jackie has the distinction of being one of the strongest athletes, pound for pound, male or female we have ever tested at the Training Center.
+Jackie has the distinction of being one of the strongest athletes, pound-for-pound, male or female we have ever tested at the Training Center.
 Jackie is an outstanding athlete having been a collegiate gymnast and women's wrestling world medalist.
-She also excels at weightlifting; however she has an anatomical limitation in that her elbows will not completely extend due to bony restrictions in her elbow joints (Figure 1.
+Jackie also excels at weightlifting; however she has an anatomical limitation in that her elbows will not completely extend due to bony restrictions in her elbow joints (Figure 2.
 Measuring Jackie Berube's elbow range of motion).

 The Polhemus and Advanced Motion Measurement system allow us to monitor her lifts in real time and thus provide her with nearly instantaneous feedback regarding her body position and elbow movements.

 Jackie's awareness of her arm positions, the tension required to support the weight, and the speed with which she must attain and maintain tension in her triceps has improved markedly and we are monitoring her development every few weeks.

-The high sampling rate (240Hz) allows Jackie and her coaches to see her movement with the clarity that slow motion provides.The Sport Sciences Division of the USOC is also developing this same technology to help pistol shooters track their arm, hand, and gun motions.
+The high sampling rate of the Polhemus LIBERTY (240Hz) allows Jackie and her coaches to see her movement with the clarity that slow motion provides.The Sport Sciences Division of the USOC is also developing this same technology to help pistol shooters track their arm, hand, and gun motions.